theodoreOnzGit/thermodynamics-notes/power_cycles/brayton.typ

 + Isothermal Heat Removal at $T_C$
 + adiabatic isentropic compression from $T_C$ to $T_H$

 In contrast, the Brayton Cycle Consists of the following four stages (I probably need to check this):
 + Isobaric Heat Addition at $P_1$
 + adiabatic isentropic expansion from $T_1$ to $T_2$
 + Isobaric Heat Removal at $P_2$
 + adiabatic isentropic compression from $T_3$ to $T_4$

+The adiabatic processes are quite pretty much identical to the Carnot Cycle as they are isentropic ideal processes.
+The main difference is that heat addition is isobaric rather than isothermal.

+For isothermal processes:

+#numbered_eq(
+  $P_1 tilde(V)_1 = P_2 tilde(V)_2 $
+)

 = Appendix